banner

 Career Pathways

-Music Technology A-Level gives you a solid foundation in all things production.
+Music Technology gives you a solid foundation in all things production.
 It will prepare you for a degree at university, or provide you with a qualification accepted at music-focused higher education institutions, such as SAE, BIMM or ACM.
 Many previous students have gone on to employment in the music and sound industry soon after finishing their course.

 Transferable Skills